 Our foster home placements include:

-- Treatment foster care, for young people with special needs who require a family with specialized training.
-Special needs include emotional/behavioral issues, medical/physical issues, or intellectual disabilities.
+- Treatment foster care, for young people with unique challenges who require a family with specialized training.
+Unique challenges include emotional/behavioral issues, medical/physical issues, or intellectual disabilities.

 - Placements for sibling groups